Spotify under fire from US Congress over Discovery Mode royalty policy

 Strong stuff.
 But it probably won't come as a huge shock to Spotify.
 In July, Congress' Jerry Nadler and Hank Johnson Jr also wrote to Ek, warning that Discovery Mode could trigger a "race to the bottom" among artists willing to accept lower royalty rates in order to be promoted.

-To be fair to Spotify, Discovery Mode does have a big upside: it provides up and coming artists with the opportunity to be promoted on one of the world's best music streaming services without having to pay a single penny upfront.
+To be fair to Spotify, Discovery Mode does have a big upside: it provides independent artists with the opportunity to be promoted on one of the world's best music streaming services without having to pay a single penny upfront.

 In response to the 26th March letter, a Spotify spokesperson told Variety: